 Related: Baby bath essentials.

 Watch out for any sign of reflux while sleeping

 Babies who have acid reflux issues might experience some serious reflux while they are sleeping.
-Parents need to be vigilant if the baby gets uncomfortable after nighttime feed or cry, as your baby may need to throw up to feel better.
+Parents need to be vigilant if the baby gets uncomfortable after a nighttime feed or starts crying, as your baby may need to throw up.